 Some, like Sawtooth and Alice lakes, are well known.
 Others are more remote and obscure; you may have never seen a photo of some of these lakes.
 All are only reached by hiking or riding a horse for miles into the wilderness.
 Seeing these incredible places requires time and effort.

-I’ve helped many readers plan an unforgettable backpacking trip in Idaho’s Sawtooths.
+I’ve helped many readers plan an unforgettable backpacking trip in Idaho’s Sawtooths and elsewhere.

 Want my help with yours?
 Click here.

 See all of my stories about Idaho’s Sawtooth Mountains, including “Jewels of the Sawtooths: Backpacking to Alice, Hell Roaring, and Imogene Lakes,” “Going After Goals: Backpacking in Idaho’s Sawtooth Mountains,” and “The Best Hikes and Backpacking Trips in Idaho’s Sawtooths.”
 Many stories about trips at The Big Outside require a paid subscription to read in full, including my expert tips on how to plan and take those trips.

 If you think I’ve overlooked an outstanding lake in the Sawtooths, or if you believe you know of a range with prettier mountain lakes, please suggest it in the comments section below this story.

 If you enjoyed this story, please consider giving it a share using one of the buttons at right, and leave a comment or question at the bottom.
 I’d really appreciate it.